-Due to misuse and overuse of antibiotics, bacteria have developed resistance mechanisms that can inactivate all beta-lactam antibiotics, allowing resistant bacteria to thrive and spread from organism to organism, causing one of the greatest public health threats in recent decades.
-(1)
+Due to misuse and overuse of antibiotics, bacteria have developed resistance mechanisms that can inactivate all antibiotics, allowing resistant bacteria to thrive and spread from organism to organism, causing one of the greatest public health threats in recent decades.1

 In many cases, the misuse and overuse of antibiotics is caused by the lack of knowledge how antibiotics work and how bacteria become resistant.
 Your role is to make a video that helps the viewers understand the action of antibiotics on the molecular level and how bacteria become resistant so that they can make informed decisions regarding their own antibiotics usage.

-In this challenge, we ask you to tell a story that communicates 2 things:
+IIn this challenge, we ask you to tell a story that communicates:

-- Make your viewer aware of the dangerously high level of antibiotic resistance caused by misuse and overuse of antibiotics.
-Explain to them how they might be affected by it, and what they can do prevent it.
+The dangerously high level of antibiotic resistance caused by misuse and overuse of antibiotics.
+Explain how viewers might be affected, and what they can do prevent it.

 A qualifying entry should:

-- Tell a coherent story that incorporates the molecular and public health components
+- Tell a 2 minute long, coherent story that incorporates molecular and public health components

-- Include a picture or animation of a protein from the Protein Data Bank (PDB) archive that is related to the topic.
-Example structures with visualization resources are included in the Learn section in Table 1, Table 2, and Table 3.
+- Include a picture or animation of a protein from the Protein Data Bank (PDB) archive related to the topic.
+Example structures with visualization resources are included in the Learn section in Table 1, Table 2, Table 3, and Table 4

 - The story part of the video should not exceed 2 minutes

-- Narration must be recorded and presented at natural speed, not artificially sped up
+- Included narration must be at natural speed, not artificially sped up

-- The end credits can run in addition to the 2 minutes allotted for the story telling part.
-They should include the references to all research materials, citations of the PDB structures shown, and image and sound credits.
+- The end credits can run in addition to the 2 minutes allotted for storytelling.
+Credits should include the references to all research materials, citations of the PDB structures shown, and image and sound credits

 - The video should end with the PDB-101 branding slide